ndaneil/interactive-3d-screen/README.md

                                  0.2, 0.6, 0.2, np.deg2rad(-rotation))
 ```

 The drawing part is almost complete, we just need one more class representing the window we want to display.
 We can set the window title, the starting size and we can create an instance of our OpenGL widget, setting it as the main widget for the window.
 We also need to expose the scene and view coordinate changing functions.
 Finally, to control the application, we can override the `keyPressEvent` function.
 If the escape key is pressed, the application should be closed.
-Here videoSource is also referenced which will be an instance of the VideoSource class we have defined earlier.
+Here, `videoSource` is also referenced which will be an instance of the VideoSource class we have defined earlier.
 The space key press will be used to switch between the scenes and the `f` key can be used to switch between full-screen and windowed mode.

 ``` python
 class MainWindow(QMainWindow):